top of page

 Research Interests

 I am drawn to music as both a remarkable human capacity and a window into the mind.
-Music performance fascinates me because it demands so much of cognition all at once—perception, memory, prediction, and precisely timed action must unfold together in real time.
-How do musicians develop these abilities?
-What can studying them teach us about the mind more broadly?
+Music performance fascinates me because it demands so much cognitive processing all at once.
+Perception, memory, prediction, and precisely timed action must unfold together in real time.
+How do musicians accomplish such demanding feats so fluently?
+How are these abilities acquired and developed over years of training?
+And what can studying them teach us about the mind more broadly?

 Within music performance, I am especially interested in music reading—the process by which musicians decode notation and translate it into sound and action.
 Music notation is a cultural invention, a visual symbol system that musically literate individuals learn to use.
 In this way, it invites comparison with text reading, as both involve the rapid visual processing of learned symbols and their mapping onto sounds.

 In my previous work, I used eye-tracking to study how pianists coordinate visual processing with motor execution during sight-reading performance.
-This research examined eye-hand span—the distance between where a performer looks and where they play—and suggested that skilled readers are distinguished less by how far ahead they look than by how flexibly they adjust this distance in response to musical demands.
-Building on this foundation, I am now expanding my methodological toolkit to include EEG and computational approaches.
+This research examined eye-hand span, the distance between where a performer looks and where they play, and suggested that skilled sight-readers are distinguished less by how far ahead they look than by how flexibly they adjust this distance in response to musical demands.

 Current Research